 Protect your credit cards when you travel

-7. Before you ever leave town, make sure you’ve shared your travel plans with us.
+Before you leave town, make sure you’ve shared your travel plans with us.
 Let us know what dates you will be travelling and what cities you’ll be visiting.
 If you’re supposed to be in Los Angeles, and someone uses your card in Des Moines, you (and we) want to know.
-And be sure to bring an alternative form of payment with you, like one of our pre-paid cards, just in case there’s a problem.
+And be sure to bring an alternative form of payment with you.